 - In Guys and Dolls, Nathan Detroit's fiancee Adelaide is a hypochondriac, as shown in the song "Adelaide's Lament."

 - Argan, the title character in Molière's The Hypochondriac (Le Malade Imaginaire).
 According to his brother, Argan is actually a very healthy person, since he survived all the needless and harmful medical treatment he got.

 - Ironically, Molière (who also plays the main role in most of his works, including this one) was very ill at this time.
 He collapsed on the scene at the end of a representation, then died at his home a few hours later.

-- Wonderella once thinks she's come down with bird flu.
+- In The Non-Adventures of Wonderella, Wonderella once thought she'd come down with bird flu.

 - In Questionable Content, Hannelore becomes convinced she has cancer after discovering a bleeding mole.
 This happens in a comic called "It's Not A Tumor"; The Rant for the comic is "This is not a storyline about cancer."